MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/phaser-io.md

 ## Setting up a web server using MAMP

 To serve **HTML** pages to your browser you will need a web server.
-We use [MAMP / MAMP Pro](https://www.mamp.info/en/), but you can use whatever you are most comfortable with.
+We use [MAMP/MAMP Pro](https://www.mamp.info/en/), but you can use whatever you are most comfortable with.

 To begin: